ENE804

 ENE806

 This course is designed to provide and overarching experience in literature review, experimental design, laboratory scale reactor set up and operation, data collection and analysis, report writing, and presentation.
-Overall it provides a short exposure to many aspects of research and team approach within one semester.
+Overall it provides a short exposure to many aspects of research.